Srivathsan-8/bcg-case-study/README.md

 Along with that we also have a Log Directory which stores the log info of the complete application run.
 We have built with the python's logging module.

+In order for Spark Submit, Please clone the repo and do the necessary,

+Thanks !!

 The two python scripts in the source directory are for analysis and data read and write plays.
 The BCG_Analysis Python contains the pyspark code for each analysis as a method and the BCG_Data_Read_and_Write script has methods for reading and writing dataframes and files with config parsing as well.
 Clear explanation is given as docstring in both the scripts.

 Thanks!